-Supplementation with biotin has been shown to contribute significantly to nail plate thickness, helping to prevent nail splitting and combat nail thinness.
+Supplementation with biotin has been shown to contribute significantly to nail plate thickness, helping to prevent nails splitting and combatting nail thinness.
 Vitamin B12 deficiency is associated with nail dryness, curved nail ends and darkening of fingernails.

-Check out our blog: 5 signs you may be low in Vitamin B12
+Learn more in '5 signs you may be low in Vitamin B12'.

 Iron is required for red blood cell production, to transport oxygen around the body - including your nails.
 Low Iron levels can lead to softening of your nail plate causing nails to become brittle, dry and fragile which can make them collapse inwards.

 You may enjoy our blog: Why is Iron so important, particularly for women.

 Animal-based food sources of Iron include oysters, beef, liver and eggs, and plant-based sources such as lentils, tofu, and dark leafy green vegetables.